Streamlining Offshore Equipment Repair for Safety and Precision

 “In all, our technician installed six Quickflanges in 24 hours,” Davis says.

 While finishing a critical job quickly is an impressive feat, it wasn’t completely trouble-free.
 After installing one of the flanges, the technician noticed a problem; it wasn’t aligned properly, which could compromise its integrity and potentially result in a leaking connection.

 In an offshore setting, waiting for spare parts is unrealistic.

-“That’s why we always include contingency flanges,” Coombs says, “just in case of situations like this.”
+“That’s why we always include contingency flanges,” Davis says, “just in case of situations like this.”

 Because the technician was prepared, he had extra materials on hand to ensure a correct, leak-free connection without needing to wait for extra parts.
 If we hadn’t planned ahead, it would have been an extremely costly and time-consuming setback.

 It’s reassuring when planning ahead pays off, and this is a lesson that Innovator technicians can take with them to all of their jobs — whether they’re offshore or on land.

 Putting extra thought into every detail of our work — from our cross-trained crews to extra supplies — is what the “Innovator Advantage” is all about.
 Thanks to our turnkey solutions, the Hibernia job was a success.